verot/class.upload.php/README.md

 ### Image watermark

-* **image_watermark** adds a watermark on the image, value is a local filename. accepted files are GIF, JPG, BMP, PNG and PNG alpha (default: null)
+* **image_watermark** adds a watermark on the image, value is a local filename. accepted files are GIF, JPG, BMP, WEBP, PNG and PNG alpha (default: null)
 ```php
 $handle->image_watermark = 'watermark.png';
 ```